Chord (music): Extended chords

 Extended chords are triads with further tertian notes added beyond the seventh: the ninth, eleventh, and thirteenth chords.
-For example, a dominant thirteenth chord consists of the notes C–E–G–B–D–F–A:
+For example, a minor eleventh chord such as Am11 consists of the notes A–C–E–G–B–D:

 The upper structure or extensions, i.e., notes beyond the seventh, are shown here in red.
 This chord is just a theoretical illustration of this chord.
 In practice, a jazz pianist or jazz guitarist would not normally play the chord all in thirds as illustrated.
 Jazz voicings typically use the third, seventh, and then the extensions such as the ninth and thirteenth, and in some cases the eleventh.
 The root is often omitted from chord voicings, as the bass player will play the root.
 The fifth is often omitted if it is a perfect fifth.
 Augmented and diminished fifths are normally included in voicings.

 After the thirteenth, any notes added in thirds duplicate notes elsewhere in the chord; all seven notes of the scale are present in the chord, so adding more notes does not add new pitch classes.
 Such chords may be constructed only by using notes that lie outside the diatonic seven-note scale.